-Editor’s note: Never before has Mother Nature experienced so deeply the effects of a changing planet.
-In celebration of Earth Day 2022, this four-part series dives into the effects of climate change on some Oregon destinations, attractions and industries.
+Editor’s note: Never before have we so deeply experienced the effects of a changing planet.
+This four-part series dives into the effects of climate change on some of Oregon’s destinations, attractions and industries.
 We also explore the resilience of local communities and the innovations of local leaders determined to keep Oregon one of the greenest places in the world to visit and live.
-Thank you for joining with us.

-With so much at stake, the Oregon Coast Visitor Association in 2021 joined forces with nearly 450 international partners to declare a climate emergency and cut global carbon emissions in half by 2030.
-The Coast’s tourism agency signed on to develop a Climate Emergency Plan and lead its lodging properties, retail and food businesses in a holistic plan to reduce the region’s carbon footprint in terms of transportation, energy efficiency measures and materials management.
 “Rising to the occasion and working together requires a little bit of grit and a lot of courage,” says Arica Sears, the association’s deputy director, who has led the charge.
-“I can’t think of a more creative and lionhearted group than what we have on the coast and they will be key to this initiative’s success.”
+“I can’t think of a more creative and lionhearted group than what we have on the Coast, and they will be key to this initiative’s success.”

 Here are some other ways that Oregon destinations are working to help preserve Oregon’s water resources, and how you can join them.

 The Columbia River, which defines much of Oregon’s northern border, is a critical habitat for more than 200 species of birds and more than 60 species of fish.
 The river and its surrounding wetlands and estuaries provide shelter and food to many animals as they complete their migratory journeys.
 But as air temperatures rise with climate change, the Columbia’s waters are warming as well.